 From the Heart, For the Kingdom

-The following complimentary priorities were established as part of the five-year From the Heart, For the Kingdom capital campaign, which concluded in June 2018.
+The following strategic priority was established as part of the five-year From the Heart, For the Kingdom capital campaign, which concluded in June 2018.

-In response to these priorities and others, through your generosity, we surpassed our $175M goal for the campaign and raise over $187M to make a Wheaton College education more Remarkable, Relevant, and Reachable for years to come.
+In response to this priority and others, through your generosity, we surpassed our $175M goal for the campaign and raise over $187M to make a Wheaton College education more Remarkable, Relevant, and Reachable for years to come.

 Living in a diverse learning community that values cultural differences, enriches the Wheaton experience for everyone, and honors God’s intention for the body of Christ.